xi-liu-cs/robot-hand-state-prediction/readme.md

 Using ResNet50 with image 0, 1, 2 seem to perform better than others since it learned from not only one view of the robot hand, but three different views.

 ### future work
 It seems there are a lot of performance penalty due to the implementation of the language and the Torch library.
 For example, it took a lot of time to preprocess the data and traverse through the dataset.
 It would be a lot faster if the data is organized better and stored in memory in a way that have better spatial and temporal locality.
 In the future, a combination of C++, CUDA, and GLSL would be a better choice for training and preprocessing, in which training the convolutional neural network would be done inside the fragment shader exploiting the parallelism of GPUs.
-Using the current approach, some time there would be run out of memory problem if saving the entire dataset as a malloced array in heap at once.
-In the future, load only when the training iteration started to use the portion of the data.